ThoughtWorksInc/bindable.scala/README.md

 }
 ```

-This component allows partial rendering when the value of `title` or `children` is changed.
-Unfortunately, it is too verbose to use `myComponent1` for simple use cases.
+By typing parameters as `Binding`s, `myComponent1` allows partial rendering whenever the value of `title` or `children` is changed.
+Unfortunately, it is too verbose to use `myComponent1` for simple use cases when the parameters are constants.

 ```scala
 // Does not compile